projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 .. _rdt_vm_configuration:

-Configure RDT for VM using VM Configuration
+Configure RDT for VM Using VM Configuration
 *******************************************

 #.
 RDT hardware feature is enabled by default on supported platforms.
 This